GreatBahram/dsa/algorithms-on-graph/week01/notes.md

 ## Graph Basics

-Graphs are abstractions to represent connection between objects.
+Graphs are abstractions to **represent connection between objects**.
 You can represent many things using graphs:

 * Network Connection
 * Maps